 C minor is a popular chord for songs that want to tell a story with heartfelt emotion.
 It is both sad and meaningful, lingering long after it has been strummed.
 Unfortunately, it is also one of the hardest chords to play because it requires you to twist your hand awkwardly.
-To play it, put your pointer finger on the third fret of the fifth and first strings (A & high E) while placing your second finger on the second string (B) on the fourth fret.
+To play it, put your pointer finger barred on the third fret from the first to fifth strings, while placing your second finger on the second string (B) on the fourth fret.
 Lastly, your third finger will need to go on the fourth string (D) and the fourth finger will go on the third string (G) – both on the fifth fret.

 Further Reading: Learn How to Play Guitar Better Today

 The D minor chord is almost exactly like its D major counterpart.
 However, you’ll need to move the high E from the second fret to the first fret.
 The fifth and sixth strings will need to be muted for the chord to sound correct.
 D minor sounds like you’re gearing up to deliver something impactful.
 It’s commonly used by musicians of all types, but it sounds especially at home in a good country or folk song.